1936 Great Britain Lions tour: Squad

 The two team managers were W. Poppleton of Bramley and R.F.
 Anderton of Warrington.

 Schedule and results

 The majority of the team sailed from Tilbury on 17 April 1936 on board the SS Cathay with the Leeds and Warrington players together with Hunslet's Harry Beverley departing by train on 24 May to meet the rest of the team at Marseilles.
 The split departure was due to the players being involved in the Challenge Cup final on 18 April and in Beverley's case due to a family illness.
 The team arrived in Melbourne on 25 May and travelled to Sydney by train the following day.

 Following the conclusion of the tour, the squad returned home sailing from Auckland on 18 August aboard the SS Akaroa and arriving in Southampton on 17 September 1936.

 Ashes series

+Test venues

+The three Ashes series tests took place at the following venues.

 First test

 The first Ashes test was played at the Sydney Cricket Ground on 29 June 1936.
 Interest in the game was so high that within half an hour of the gates opening at 9 am the ground was full despite kick-off not being until 3 pm.

 Prior to the kick-off the newly instituted Courtney Goodwill Trophy was presented to Henry Flegg of the Australian Rugby League Board of Control by Ernest Farrar on behalf of the trophy donor, Roy Courtney.

 Injury to England captain, Jim Brough, meant a re-organisation for the England team with Billy Belshaw playing at full-back and Arthur Atkinson captaining the side.
 After Australian captain, David Brown scored an early penalty it was England who scored the first try when Harry Beverley scored from a scrum close to the Australian line.
 With the resulting conversion attempt missed England led 3–2.
 The lead was not to last long as Brown kicked another penalty soon after to give Australia a 4–3 advantage.
 These were the only scores of the first half but before half-time props Nat Silcock (England) and Ray Stehr (Australia) were sent off for fighting during a scrum.

 The second half was all Australia's as they scored four converted tries through Brown with two and one each for Joe Pearce and Alan Ridley to lead 24–3 before Beverley scored a consolation try for England just before the end which Martin Hodgson converted.